Motherless Brooklyn: Casting and filming

 Production commenced in February 2018 in New York City, with Norton, Willem Dafoe, Bruce Willis, Gugu Mbatha-Raw, and Alec Baldwin, among others, set to star.
 Bobby Cannavale and Dallas Roberts joined the cast a few weeks later.
 Michael K. Williams was cast as a jazz musician.
 Norton has credited The Wire with giving him a long-standing desire to work with Williams and also called it "a great dissection of the complexity of American urban life".
-He also mentioned Chinatown, and how it represented a reaction to the politics of the 70's, as a direct source of inspiration for him.
+He also mentioned Chinatown, and how it represented a reaction to the politics of the '70s, as a direct source of inspiration for him.

 Additional filming took place in December 2018 in Troy, New York.
 It took 46 days to shoot the entire film.
 The film was shot by Dick Pope and edited by Joe Klotz.
 Visual effects were used for the scene in Pennsylvania Station, which was demolished in 1963.